Om-Sevak/Group-Project-3380/README.md

 MOVIES AND TV SHOWS ON CROSS PLATFORMS.
 ---------------------------------------
 This repository contains the code for our group project on analyzing TV Shows and Movies.
 We took the dataset from an open-source website named Kaggle and segregated it using Excel tools such as XLookup.
 We then used Java and SQL to support queries.
+For further details regaring the project please view the [Summary](https://github.com/Om-Sevak/Group-Project-3380/blob/c9fc0ae1d0063da9c357a2fbfe37e5b407ff4b11/Summary.pdf).

 Contributors
 -------------